 You’ve probably come across fluff in writing in your travels around the internet.
-Maybe you were reading an article or blog post to have a particular question answered and you found yourself reading and scrolling through long sentences without value to get to the answer you clicked in for?
+Maybe you were reading an article or blog post to have a particular question answered, and you found yourself scrolling through long sentences without value to get to the answer.

-These wordy sentences could be fluff and we will help you better identify the difference between meaningful content and filler content as your freelance writers are creating content for your brand’s audience.
+These wordy sentences could be fluff.
+We will help you better identify the difference between meaningful and filler content as your freelance writers create content for your brand’s audience.

 What is fluff in an article?